BrainBaseNo/brainbase-blog/README.md

     ├── LICENSE
     ├── package-lock.json
     ├── package.json
-    ├── README.md
-    └── yarn.lock
+    └── README.md

-  1.  **`/node_modules`**: The directory where all of the modules of code that your project depends on (npm packages) are automatically installed.
+  1.  **`/assets`**: This directory will contain all assets like images and icons.

+  2.  **`/blog`**: This directory will contain all of the markdown blog articles with the related resources like images and such.

-  2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser), like your site header, or a page template.
+  3.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser), like your site header, or a page template.
 “Src” is a convention for “source code”.

-  3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.
+  4.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

-  4.  **`.prettierrc`**: This is a configuration file for a tool called [Prettier](https://prettier.io/), which is a tool to help keep the formatting of your code consistent.
+  5.  **`.prettierrc`**: This is a configuration file for a tool called [Prettier](https://prettier.io/), which is a tool to help keep the formatting of your code consistent.

-  5.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://next.gatsbyjs.org/docs/browser-apis/) (if any).
+  6.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://next.gatsbyjs.org/docs/browser-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.

-  6.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+  7.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://next.gatsbyjs.org/docs/gatsby-config/) for more detail).

-  7.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby node APIs](https://next.gatsbyjs.org/docs/node-apis/) (if any).
+  8.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby node APIs](https://next.gatsbyjs.org/docs/node-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

-  8.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://next.gatsbyjs.org/docs/ssr-apis/) (if any).
+  9.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://next.gatsbyjs.org/docs/ssr-apis/) (if any).
 These allow customization of default Gatsby settings affecting server-side rendering.

-  9.  **`LICENSE`**: Gatsby is licensed under the MIT license.
+  10.  **`LICENSE`**: Gatsby is licensed under the MIT license.

-  10.  **`package-lock.json`** (See `package.json` below, first).
+  11.  **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project.
 (You won’t change this file directly).

-  11.  **`package.json`**: Manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+  12.  **`package.json`**: Manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

-  12.  **`README.md`**: A text file containing useful reference information about your project.
+  13.  **`README.md`**: A text file containing useful reference information about this project.

-  13.  **`yarn.lock`**: [Yarn](https://yarnpkg.com/) is a package manager alternative to npm.
-You can use either yarn or npm, though all of the Gatsby docs reference npm.
-This file serves essentially the same purpose as `package-lock.json`, just for a different package management system.

 ## 💫 Deploy